Winschu/font-converter/README.md

 # webfont-converter

-This package can be used to convert a TTF file into a EOT, SVG, WOFF and WOFF2 file at once
+This package can be used to convert a TTF file into a WOFF and WOFF2 file at once

 # usage